 Include a lot of content that uses industry keywords and phrases.
 Talk about your achievements from a viewpoint of how they have helped your customers and others in your market.
 Don’t just scribble a few lines on this very important page.
 Add tons of valuable content, and make sure you have an opt-in form so you can grow your email list, and your circle of influence, on this critical web page.

-Related: Download this free content marketing planner.
+Related: Download this content marketing planner.

 Lead a LinkedIn Group